ShriyasnhAgarwl/International-Phone-Number-Input-Dropdown/README.md

 # International-Phone-Number-Input-Dropdown
-International Phone Number Input Dropdown, intl phone number input in the html and javascript
+International Phone Number Input Dropdown, intl phone number input in the html and javascript, Css part is written in the Tailwind CSS